 Skip to content

-Convert DNG to JPEG on Windows with Photos or Lightroom.
+Convert DNG to JPEG on Windows with Photos, Lightroom, or delivery sizing in GetCompress.
 Keep RAW masters; export JPG for clients.

 By Petr Samokhin

 DNG files from Lightroom mobile sync, drone exports, or converted RAW need JPEG delivery for clients and portals.
-Convert DNG to JPG on Windows exports from Photos or Lightroom, then resizes for MLS and email caps.
+Export from Photos or Lightroom, then resize for MLS and email caps.
 Process locally so pre-release product shots never upload to online converters.

 Keep the DNG master